 - Polyphenols — foods like green tea, blueberries, cranberries, beans, etc.

-- Probiotics — to encourage gut diversity.
+- Probiotics (my favorite here) — to encourage gut diversity.
 The type of probiotics is confusing, as different strains are therapeutic for different conditions.
 Some of my favorites are:

 - Lactobacillus Reuteri can be helpful in cases of H-Pylori and Clostridioides difficile